Speaud/sampleCode/README.md

 # scripts and scraps

-This is a dumping ground-esque repo for some modules, scripts, workflows, etc. than I use or want to keep handy
+This is a dumping ground-esque repo for some modules, scripts, workflows, etc. which I refer to sometimes and would like to keep handy

 Nothing within the repo is supported